zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/asset-status-mapping.md

 #### Example POST body

-Lists the asset IDs whose status you are interested in.
+Lists the asset Ids whose status you are interested in.

 ```
 Content-Type: application/json